 PRO TIP: If you’re going to add bits of fruit, add them right before baking so they don’t release too much juice and throw off your batter.

-Are They Hard to Make?
+Are Financiers Hard to Make?

 The recipe is straightforward, and the batter will keep in the fridge for two or three days if you are all of a sudden called away to go to the reading of your recently departed rich uncle’s will.